 - review their policies every two years

-- train relevant employees in the policy and procedures to ensure they are aware of their accountabilities
+- train relevant employees in procurement, managing conflicts of interest and other corruption-prevention policies and procedures, to ensure they are aware of their accountabilities

-- treats all suppliers fairly and consistently
+- treat all suppliers fairly and consistently

-- being accountable, transparent and reasonable.
+- are accountable, transparent and reasonable.

 Examples of specific areas of procurement risk